 Although everchanging, Judah has a pretty regular routine.
-His sleep schedule spoils my husband and I rotten.
-Since he was about four months old, he has been taking daily naps plus he goes down for the night between 5pm to 7pm!
+His sleep schedule is smooth.
+Since he was about four months old, he has been taking daily three to four hour naps.
+Plus he goes down for the night by 7pm!
 Miraculous right?!
 We are so blessed.
 On top of that, he self-soothes.
 No toys, paci, or rocking necessary.

 His eating habits have gradually been less and less picky.
 He enjoys home-cooked meals such as Haitian food and lasagna.
 Play time is Montessori-style for the most part.
 His cognitive development has been strong and steady.
 We went on daily walks, weather-permitting, more regularly before the pandemic.
 Now, we squeeze them in when we can.
 He also has regular play dates with my girlfriend’s son and we get some girl time in as well.
 Walks are important because it allows baby to get some fresh air, savor the scenery and see other people.
 Water and snacks for the both of us are a must.
 Our jogging stroller is helpful, especially on rough terrain.

 Her children shall rise up and call her blessed; her husband also, and he praises her.Proverbs 31:28